JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

     **The company’s reputation could theoretically have been severely damaged**, resulting in loss of trust from customers and partners.

+    **The 1,000,000 installations refer to solar power plants (installations) managed through the SolarMan platform.
+These installations have a total power output of over 10GwP (gigawatts peak).
+Most of these systems are located in China and Australia, with a significant number of over 40,000 in the Netherlands.* *Reference: [csirt.divd.nl](https://csirt.divd.nl/cases/DIVD-2022-00009/ "csirt.divd.nl").*

-    **Note that it is very complex to summarize any DIVD case, or make accurate and precise assumptions about which risks were specifically mitigated.
+    ***Note that it is very complex to summarize any DIVD case, or make accurate and precise assumptions about which risks were specifically mitigated.
 If you have any questions, please read about our case on the CSIRT page [contact DIVD](https://www.divd.nl/contact/).*
 main:
   title: More text here
 ---